 6. Meetings of the Executive Board

-The EB may schedule meetings outside of its normal scheduled meetings for urgent decisions
+The EB may schedule meetings outside of its normal scheduled meetings for urgent decisions.

-Special meetings of the EB will be called by the Chair and take place at dates and times agreed by all EB members or with a minimum notice of 3 working days where agreement cannot be reached
+Special meetings of the EB will be called by the Chair and take place at dates and times agreed by all EB members or with a minimum notice of 3 working days where agreement cannot be reached.

-The agenda for the meetings will be proposed to the Chair by the secretary General following, when appropriate, a consultation with the EB members
+The agenda for the meetings will be proposed to the Chair by the Secretary General following, when appropriate, a consultation with the EB members.

-The Chair of the EB, in agreement with the Secretary General, will set written communication channels as well as conference calls on urgent matters
+The Chair of the EB, in agreement with the Secretary General, will set written communication channels as well as conference calls on urgent matters.

-Any member of the EB will immediately disclose to the other members of the EB any conflict of interest with any agenda point
+Any member of the EB will immediately disclose to the other members of the EB any conflict of interest with any agenda point.

 7. Reporting of the Executive Board

-8. Remit of the Advisory Board
+8. Remit of the Advisory Council

-In particular, the AB:
+In particular, the AC: